avengerandy/REI/README.md

 **TODO:** List example websites, including screenshots and which Processors & Rerankers they use.

+## Testing

+REI tests are divided into three levels based on their dependency scope:

+### 1. Unit

+* Must not depend on other REI modules.
+* No access to any **external resources** (network, file system, etc.).
+* Typically used for lowest-level objects or helper functions.

+### 2. Functional

+* Can depend on lower-level REI modules (assumed to be correct).
+* Tests logical behavior across multiple components.
+* Still **no external resources** — mock them if necessary.

+### 3. Integration

+* May access **external resources** (e.g., network, local files, APIs).
+* Tests full workflows or real pipelines.
+* Be cautious of side effects, as these tests execute real operations.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/avengerandy/REI/blob/master/LICENSE) file for details.